kaizdev/employee-creator/README.md

 The Employee Creator is a full stack application with CRUD functionality developed on React and Spring.
 Employees can be added, deleted or updated directly through the front end

+**Hosted full stack link via Render** - [Employee Creator Online](https://employee-creator-front-end.onrender.com/) Note that this is hosted on a free plan, so the database can take up to 3 - 5 minutes to load the data.
+Please reload the page after this time.

 ## Demo & Snippets

 All employees: